 Parks & Pathways

 Cochrane’s pathways and public sidewalk system measures nearly 60 kilometres, ensuring connectivity through several areas of town.
-Locate your favourite path, or discover a new one, on the Town’s Property Viewer.
+Locate your favourite path, or discover a new one, on the Town’s Pathways Interactive Map.
+The map includes layers to see current and future paths, as well as pathway surfaces (asphalt, gravel, etc.), to help you determine how accessible the path is for your mobility.

 Asphalt pathways in Town are cleared of snow during the winter; shale pathways are not maintained over the winter.